top of page

 Psychotherapy

-I offer psychodynamic psychotherapy.
+I am a full clinical psychotherpist offering psychodynamic psychotherapy.
 This kind of therapy recognises that our symptoms and struggles have deep, underlying causes, which operate outside of our awareness, in ways that we are not conscious of.
 They bring about symptoms and destructive patterns, and over the years have a profound impact on our life story.
 Because these causes are unconscious, they can be highly resistant to change, undermining our best efforts at wellbeing and growth.
+Psychodynamic therapy helps us to recognise and modify these, thereby reducing symptoms.

 In this video Prof. Shedler of UCSF gives an overview of 7 key principles of psychodynamic psychotherapy.
 It is useful for anyone wanting to find out more about this approach.